A Man, A Plan, A Canal, Panama*

 Those first couple of days at sea were a good chance to learn about what was available on the ship, to walk around, take photos, and get to know people.
 Finally, on the fourth day, March 24, we arrived at Caldera.
 A look at it confirmed that it was nothing more than a small commercial port with ship buildings and a souvenir stand.
 Carole and Joann had planned to take an early morning excursion to a tropical jungle.
 Mike and I were to take a later and longer excursion inland.
 Since the ship had not yet docked and the waters were a little choppy, the early birds were taken off the ship by tender and brought ashore.
 Carole and Joann, and approximately 300 other passengers, innocently went off to their early morning excursions.

-The Tenders of the Legends of the Sea at Deck 4 level.
+One of the Tenders of the Legends of the Sea at Deck 4 level.